-I started this project on my 2 month trip to India.
-I took notes on my trip and i made larger drawing paintings at Palette, artists' residency in Vagamon, Kochi.
+I took notes during the trip to India; I made larger watercolor paintings at Palette, artists' residency in Vagamon, Kochi.

-The materials are watercolors paintings, inks and paper
+The materials are watercolors paint, inks and paper

 March 2017, 30"x34"